WTF!: Wrestling's Trashiest Fighters: Episode

+Madame LaQueer reveals she has an ankle injury.
+The groups begin to develop back stories and characters in the Werk Room, then practice in a wrestling ring with three wrestlers.
+Back in the Werk Room, RuPaul meets with each group for status updates and to offer advice.
+RuPaul reveals the main event's guest judges: Rick Fox and John Salley.

-On the main stage, RuPaul welcomes fellow judges as well as guest judges Rick Fox and John Salley.
-The runway category is Girly Girl Couture.
-Team Chad Michaels is the winning team, and Chad Michaels and Madame LaQueer are both declared the winners of the challenge.
+The main event commences, with RuPaul as a presenter.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Billy B., as well as guest judges Fox and Salley.
+RuPaul reveals the runway category ("Girly Girl Couture"), then the fashion show commences.
+The judges deliver their critiques, deliberate, then share the results with the group.
+Team Chad Michaels is the winning team, and Chad Michaels and Madame LaQueer are both declared the winners of the main challenge.
 Team Phi Phi O'Hara and Team Willam are the losing teams.
-DiDa Ritz, Lashauwn Beyond, and The Princess receive negative critiques, and DiDa Ritz is deemed safe.
+DiDa Ritz, Lashauwn Beyond, and The Princess receive negative critiques and DiDa Ritz is deemed safe.
 Lashauwn Beyond and The Princess place in the bottom and face off in a lip-sync contest to "Bad Girls" (1979) by Donna Summer.
 The Princess wins the lip-sync and Lashauwn Beyond is eliminated from the competition.